devgitt82/Studia-BE-Shoes-Store-Crawler/README.md

 ﻿# Spider crawler for data extraction from popular shoe store.
- **Part of a shoe store project on 2nd year of studies at Gdansk University of Technology**
+ **Part of a shoe store project - 2nd year of studies at Gdansk University of Technology**

 **Requirements:**
 ---